lasersonlab/zappy/README.md

 # Zap - distributed processing with Numpy and Zarr

-Zap is for distributed processing of chunked Numpy arrays on engines like Apache Spark and Apache Beam.
+Zap is for distributed processing of chunked NumPy arrays on engines like Apache Spark and Apache Beam.

 [![Build Status](https://travis-ci.org/lasersonlab/zap.svg?branch=master)](https://travis-ci.org/lasersonlab/zap)